afroiland/Base-Project/README.md

 List of Files
 * index.html - This is your basic HTML file
-* app.js - This files is waiting to be filled with javascript
+* app.js - This file is waiting to be filled with javascript
 * stylesheet.css - This will modify the appearance of the info in the html